Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 “And I told you I won’t cooperate with you until you bring my friends here,” I snap.

-This time I do spit, but somehow he avoids my indignation, spittle landing on the ground in an unsatisfying drop of nothing.
+This time I do spit, but somehow he avoids it, my saliva landing on the ground in an unsatisfying drop of nothing.

-“You were in that prison because you committed a crime,” he says, his voice sinking.
+“You were in that prison because you committed a crime,” he says.

 “I was a child!”
 I scream so loud my voice cracks.
 “I did nothing, you fucking monster!”